Pauwdah/palworld-savestate-editor/palworld_save_tools/README.md

-# palworld savestate editor

-# _Not usable yet_

-Editor that builds on palworld save tools for simple editing of savefiles.

-## Instructions

-Open the `start_webinterface.bat` to open the App.

-> [!CAUTION]
-> Don't close the command promt that opens with it, or you end the whole software.

 # palworld-save-tools
 Tools for converting Palworld .sav files to JSON and back.

 This tool currently supports additional parsing of the following data in the `Level.sav` not handled by `uesave` or other non-Palworld aware Unreal save editors, emcompassing almost all known data structures as of Palworld v0.1.4.0:

 1. `GroupSaveDataMap`
     - Groups such as in-game organizations and guilds
 1. `CharacterSaveParameterMap`
     - Characters such as players and pals
 1. `MapObjectSaveData`
 1. `ItemContainerSaveData`
 1. `CharacterContainerSaveData`